Well, maybe not everything. 😉

-Well, maybe not everything, but after doing runDisney’s Princess Half Marathon for six years, I have shared lots of tips here on the blog, our YouTube channel and podcast!
-So in today’s post, I’m linking past content by category as well as offering new tips and answering FAQ.
+But after doing runDisney’s Princess Half Marathon for eight years, (nine counting 2021’s virtual races,) I have shared lots of tips here on the Joyful Miles blog, YouTube channel and podcast!
+So in today’s post, I’m linking past content by category as well as offering new tips and answering FAQs.
 Hope you enjoy and have an AMAZING time at the Princess Half Marathon Weekend!

 Frequently Asked Questions